-While this conclusion may not be totally scientifically sound…many parallels can be drawn from this to my experiences, perspectives, and ideas in Delhi.
+While this conclusion is much more nuanced that I am reducing it to…many parallels can be drawn from this to my experiences, perspectives, and ideas in Delhi.
 In fact, every day I find myself experiencing something new, and each time I look back, I feel something different about just what it was that I experienced.
 I came here with the hope that my perspectives would be challenged and shifted, little did I know the extent that this might begin to happen in, let alone how quickly.

 “So, how are you finding India?”

 To be completely honest, I am not entirely sure how to answer this question.

 As much as things have felt different- the everyday 41 degree weather accompanied by “dust” on the forecast, the languages, the colours, the spaces- things have also felt very “normal” (whatever that means!), in fact almost surprisingly so.

 I know.
 These are probably not the exciting words that everyone wants to hear when this question is asked.
 And rest assured, my time here has been far from underwhelming- I love being here, and am so thankful that I have the opportunity to learn alongside others here.
 Life, since making the temporary move from my little home in Victoria, has been vibrant, challenging, exciting, and each day, I have experienced something new.
 But what makes each day new hasn’t always been some ground-breaking, earth shattering experience that we’ve come to (often unknowingly) expect from our perceptions of travelling and taking in new cultures.

 Sure, it has been the sounds, the colours, the noises, the food, and the smells.
 But perhaps even more so, it has been the things you experience when navigating any new situation- a new job, a new home, a new friend group.